wsherry/SYSC3303_Project/README.md

 -Command line setup in order to encapsulate a simple userinterface

 Pragya Singh:
--Steady state file tranfers
+-Steady state file tranfers (server side)
 -State diagrams
 -Read me file

 Sherry Wang:
--Steady state file tranfers
+-Steady state file tranfers (client side)
 -Use case diagrams

 Project Overview for Iteration 0 and 1:
 The programs allows clients to establish WRQ connections and RRQ connections with the server.
 This is done due to the implementation of steady-state file transfer between the client and the server.
 Ever RRQ the server will respond with specific data block of 0-1 bytes in order to see if a file was written or read from properly respond witha ACK block 0.
-For every WRQ request ther sever will The error simulator will just pass on packets (client to server, and server to client).
+For every WRQ request ther sever will The error simulator will just pass on packets (client to server, and server to client).The server has a new thread that represents a new client and this connection thread is used to connect with the client.
+The error simulator in this iteration only passes a package between the client and the server, in this iteration no error simulation is done.

 Overview of each class:

+Request.java: A basic enum class that is used to identify the services a client needs the server to provide. the three enum that are currently being used as identifications of the tasks are read, write and error.

-Server.java
+Server.java :
+The server receives a read or write packet from a client and sends back the appropriate response without any actual file transfer

-Client.java
+Client.java :
+Implements the shut down method that forces the server to finsh tranfering all current files that are currnetly in progress with continuing to create new connections with other clients.
+All has a simple user interface that can be seen in the command line.

+FTPClientConnectionThread.java
+Creates connections between different clients and servers to process requests such as read and write and errors

 TFTPSim.java
+The simulator receives a read or write packet from a client and passes it on to the server.
+Upon receiving a response, it passes it on to the client.

 Installation/setup instructions: